chris-ramon/Infinity/conflict-resolution.md

 #### 1 finger in an anus.
 Chris case:
-Chris introduced 1 finger in an anus without consent.
+Chris introduced 1 finger in an anus without consent(controversial).

 Traces:
 Particles left at the time between: 2016-2017, space: Lima, Chris' house.